 The Capitol was designed by Walter Burley Griffin and Marion Mahony Griffin back in the 1920s—a Chicago-style gothic masterpiece on Swanston St, which was bought by RMIT in 1999.
 In 2014, the university closed the theatre for repairs (the ceiling was kind of falling apart), and it’s been under dust sheets for four years.

-But now The Capitol is back (almost).
-The plan is to re-open the doors in March 2019, and not just to RMIT film nerds.
+But now The Capitol is back.
 Project Manager Alison Leach says The Capitol is going to become something totally new—a heritage event space for all Melbournians.

 “You come across these buildings that have this life and history and they mean so much to the community,” she says, “and it’s wonderful that RMIT owns a space like this, because we have the money to refurbish it properly.”